-The PBX can record a maximum of 64 (with the KX-TDA100/KX-TDA200/KX-TDA600) or 32 (with the KX-TDA50) messages.
+The PBX can record a maximum of 32 messages can be recorded.
 The total recording time of the PBX is 8 minutes.

-- A floating extension number is assigned to each outgoing message (OGM) (default: 5 + two-digit OGM number). - Each MSG card can play four (with the KX-TDA100/KX-TDA200/KX-TDA600) or two (with the KX-TDA50) messages simultaneously.
+- A floating extension number is assigned to each outgoing message (OGM) (default: 5 + two-digit OGM number). - Each MSG card can play two messages simultaneously.
 Adding additional MSG cards increases the number of messages that can be played simultaneously, but does not increase the total recording time or the number of messages that can be recorded.